-Rental cars can be cheaper off airport so it’s worth checking into.
+There are all the national car rental companies at the Ted Stevens Airport in Anchorage.
+However, rental cars can be cheaper off airport so it’s worth checking into.

-Costco and AAA offer some discounts too.
+Costco and AAA offer some discounts with the national chains too.

 Soldotna has many convenient amenities and services including numerous markets and restaurants for every budget: all only a few minutes from our fishing lodge.
 Fishing tackle is included on all trips and charters and there are great shops and deals here too if you want to bring home some new gear.